RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 - Change the mark on a Class Prep from *Incomplete* to *Success*

-To spend a token, fill out the [Token Spending Form](https://docs.google.com/forms/d/e/1FAIpQLSdec4ILo7guFJteABZ-e8AxK1GxDOJ-f2yEOWKxjAjH84SP2A/viewform) at the link shown here, or on our Blackboard site.
+To spend a token, fill out the [Token Spending Form](https://docs.google.com/forms/d/e/1FAIpQLSdec4ILo7guFJteABZ-e8AxK1GxDOJ-f2yEOWKxjAjH84SP2A/viewform) at the link shown here, or on our Blackboard site in the *Forms* folder.
 The token has been spent as soon as you fill the form out; you do not need to wait for my approval.

-Please see the *Late Work* section below for additional information and some important restrictions about deadline extensions via tokens.
+Please see the *Late Work and Deadlines* section below for additional information and some important restrictions about deadline extensions via tokens.

 **Tokens may not be "stacked"**, for example you may not spend two tokens to extend the deadline on an AEP by 96 hours; or three tokens to submit five AEPs in a given week.